 Within the sanctuary movement, Jim Corbett’s distinctive perspective on the shape and mission of the church has had a number of very concrete implications, some of them quite controversial.
 Let’s look at three overlapping disputes, over the organization of the movement, its relation to political objectives, and the issue of violence.

 ABSTRACTIONS WITH IMPLICATIONS

 Over several years, as sanctuary spread and took root among American churches of many denominations, there was a running controversy among its activists over how the movement should be structured.
-On one side are what could be called the organizers, mainly professional activists, pushed for the creation of a National Sanctuary Movement, with a central committee elected by regions to set priorities, take positions, raise funds, generate publicity and mass support, and provide spokespeople for dealing with the media.
+On one side are what could be called the organizers, mainly professional activists, pushed for the creation of a National Sanctuary Movement, with a central committee elected by regions to set priorities, take positions, raise funds, generate publicity and mass support, lobby politicians, and provide spokespeople for dealing with the media.

 On the other side were those who could be called networkers, who fought centralization every step of the way; and Jim Corbett was the most dogged networker of them all.
 He raised many practical objections to the organizers’ plans: it makes an easier target for federal repression; it is an artificial order imposed on what is already a viable informal network of active groups; and it would make the movement more vulnerable to internal factional politics.
-(And in 2021, one could also imagine him adding that Washington-centered “organizing elites” too often knew no more about what they were doing than generations of generals and chickenhawk pundits.)
+(And in 2021, one could also imagine him adding that Washington-centered “organizing elites” too often knew no more about what they were doing than the generations of generals and chickenhawk pundits across town.)